-Expenses for pension commitments of €966 thousand were incurred for those members of the Board of Man-agement who were in the service to the company during the reporting year.
+Expenses for pension commitments of €956 thousand were incurred for those members of the Board of Management who were in the service to the company during the reporting year.
 These included the current service cost for pension commitments and company contributions to Bayer-Pensionskasse VVaG and Rheinische Pensionskasse VVaG.
-The settlement amount for pension obligations for members of the Board of Management in service as of the reporting date amounted to €4,489 thousand.
-The settlement amount for pension obligations for former members of the Board of Management amount for former members of the Board of Management amounted to €5,314 thousand.
+The settlement amount for pension obligations for members of the Board of Management in service as of the reporting date amounted to €6,626 thousand.
+The settlement amount for pension obligations for former members of the Board of Management amounted to €5,804 thousand.

-Total compensation for the Supervisory Board for the reporting year was €1,742 thousand.
-This includes attendance fees of €87 thousand.
+Total compensation for the Supervisory Board for the reporting year was €1,747 thousand.
+This includes attendance fees of €92 thousand.

-As of December 31, 2018, there were no loans to members of the Board of Management or the Supervisory Board, nor were any loans repaid during the fiscal year.
+As of December 31, 2019, there were no loans to members of the Board of Management or the Supervisory Board, nor were any loans repaid during the fiscal year.